Buyers Guides

 This is a unit that consistently appears in top amplifier lists because it’s great at pretty much anything you use it for.
 It has modeling abilities that far exceed its price point, it’s built well, and in any case, it holds its own with the big guns.

-It’s no secret that the KGR team are big fans of the Boss Katana 50 MKII (read our full review), but there’s a good reason behind this.
-Not only does it offer, quite frankly, insane value for money, but it’s also one of the most versatile and easy to use amplifiers on the market today.
+It’s no secret that the KGR team are big fans of the Boss Katana 50 MKII (read our full review), but there’s a good reason for this.
+Not only does it offer, quite frankly, insane value for money, but it’s one of the most versatile and easy-to-use amplifiers on the market today.

-The Katana 50 is a modeling amp, which means that you’re not relying on knowledge of EQ and gain settings to dial in the perfect metal tone.
-This is a big part of the appeal with this amp and others like it, and it’s why we think it’s the best metal amp for beginners in particular.
+The Katana 50 is a modeling amp, so you’re not relying on knowledge of EQ and gain settings to dial in the perfect metal tone.
+This is a big part of the appeal of this amp, and others like it, and it’s why we think it’s the best metal amp for beginners in particular.

-From the built in amp models, we found that the best setting for metal was “Brown”.
-Boss don’t make it particularly clear what their amp models are based upon, but from our ears, we think it closely resembles the tone of the Orange Rockerverb, which is a legendary amp in the Nu-Metal scene.
+Using the built-in amp models, we found the best setting for metal was Brown.
+The folks at Boss don’t always make it particularly clear what their amp models are based upon.
+To our ears, it closely resembles the tone of the Orange Rockerverb, a legendary amp in the Nu-Metal scene.

-After getting a feel for the Katana 50 without FX, we tried out some of the FX, which have recently been updated and expanded in the Boss Tone Studio app.
-There is now a total of 65 to choose from – the built in distortion was good, but we actually found it to be unnecessary, as we managed to get all the break up we needed purely from the amp voicing, gain dial, and boost.
+After getting a feel for the Katana 50 without FX, we tried out some of the FX, which have recently been updated and expanded in the Boss Tone Studio app (there are now 65 to choose from).
+The built-in distortion was good, but we actually found it unnecessary, as we managed to get all the breakup we needed purely from the amp voicing, gain dial, and boost.

 Editor's Choice